splicebox/Jutils/README.md

         options:
         --out-dir      specify the output directory
 ```
 The command takes as input the directory containing the output from the specified DS tool and generates a TSV file in the './out' directory or the directory specified with `--out-dir`.
-The format of the TSV file is shown [below](#inputoutput), and examples are provided in [data/results.tsv.zip](https://github.com/splicebox/Jutils/blob/master/data/results.tsv.zip).
+The format of the TSV file is described [below](#inputoutput), and examples are provided in [data/results.tsv.zip](https://github.com/splicebox/Jutils/blob/master/data/results.tsv.zip).

 _Heatmap visualization_
 ```